Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Quantum spin Hall phase and classification

 We show the evolution of $\theta(k_y)$ in Fig.~\ref{fig:soc-bands}(d) at two different fillings.
 We recall that the number of eigenvalues is determined by the number of occupied bands.
 Owing to spin degeneracy, there are two occupied bands at $1/3$ filling and four at $2/3$ filling, which accounts for the corresponding number of solutions at each filling.
 Due to TRS, $k_y$ is evolved through half of BZ; in fact, $k_y=0$ and $k_y=2\pi$ are Kramers-degenerate points related by TRS.
 As $k_y$ is varied from $0$ to $\pi$, we observe that $\theta(k_y)$ exhibits an approximately $\pi$ jump for both fillings.
 Importantly, upon choosing a reference line $\theta_c=-0.3$, $\theta(k_y)$ crosses this line once (or, more generally, an odd number of times), signaling non-trivial $\mathbb{Z}_2$ bulk topology.

 A direct consequence of the $\mathbb{Z}_2$ phase is the presence of helical edge states, namely, pairs of spin-polarized edge modes that propagate in opposite directions.
 This is thus the origin of edge states in Fig.~\ref{fig:soc-bands}(b,c) in both bulk gaps, where the edge states associated with a given boundary exhibit opposite slopes, indicating counter-propagating motion.
-Furthermore, these counter-propagating modes carry opposite spin polarizations, as confirmed by the spin-polarized band structure in Fig.~\ref{fig.sm:sp-ldos} in the Supplemental Material (SM)~\footnote{See Supplemental Material at [URL will be inserted by publisher] for additional theoretical results.}.
+Furthermore, these counter-propagating modes carry opposite spin polarizations, as confirmed by the spin-polarized band structure in Fig.~\ref{fig.sm:sp-ldos} in the SM~\cite{Note1}.
 Thus, the inclusion of KMSOC gaps out the otherwise gapless edge modes of the pristine kagome lattice, yielding helical, spin-polarized edge states that are consistent with a $\mathbb{Z}_2$ topological phase.
 The resulting edge dispersion respects the $\mathbb{Z}_2$ symmetry, such that the edge modes appear in Kramers pairs, are spin-polarized, and their number is independent of the lattice termination.